 You can hear both at the same time, using dual sound systems!
 You can receive revolutionary new binaural broadcasts as they are made available in your area!
 Two gain controls and separate tuning condensers are provided - one for AM, one for FM!
+AM, one for rm:

 Exclusive Mutamatic FM Tuning eliminates all hiss and noise between stations, so annoying when tuning conventional tuners!
 Stations leap out of velvety silence-stay locked in automatically!
 Unit features new "linear impedance" detection.
 Superior design eliminates drift.
 An exceptional capture ratio rejects all unwanted signals up to 80% of the strength of the desired signal.
 The FM sensitivity proves the name-"the Criterion"-by which all other tuners are judged.
 20-WATT AMPLIFIER \$84.95 (SIZE: 141/2" x 4") To surpass the present high level of amplifier design, National proudly introduces new power amplifiers with a revolutionary new output circuit employing unity coupling.
-With unity coupling, the output transformer is no longer required to supply the coupling between output tubes for distortion cancellation as in normal push-pull circuits.
+With unity coupling, the output transformer is no longerrequired to supply the coupling between output tubes for distortion cancellation as in normal push-pull circuits.
 Instead, the transformer supplies only the impedance matching between the tubes and the speaker system, thus eliminating impulse distortion created by transformers.
-Music is reproduced with an unclouded transparency - at all listening levels - never before achieved!
-The HORIZON 20 is a 20-watt amplifier with a total harmonic distortion of less than .3% and total intermodulation distortion of less than 1% at full rated output.
+Music is reproduced with an unclouded transparency-at all listening duced with an unclouded transparency-at all listening levels-never before achieved!
+The HORIZON 20 is a 20-watt amplifier with a total harmonic distortion of less than 3% and total intermodulation distortion of less than 1% at full rated output.
 Frequency response is ± .1 db 20 cps to 20 kcs; ± 1 db 10 cps to 100 kcs.
 Power response at rated output is ± .15 db, 20 cps to 20 kcs.
+How and point is 80 db below a total uttent. to 20 kcs.
 Hum and noise is 80 db below rated output.
-HORIZON 10 10-WATT AMPLIFIER \$79.95 (SIZE: 141/2" x 4") Incorporating the revolutionary new unity-coupled circuit in a 10-watt amplifier design, the HORIZON 10 offers performance never before achieved at such a moderate price!
+10-WATT AMPLIFIER \$79.95 (SIZE: 141/2" x 4") Incorporating the revolutionary new unity-coupled circuit in a 10-watt amplifier design, the HORIZON 10 offers performance never before achieved at such a moderate price!
 The built-in preamp-control unit offers a choice of 3 record equalization curves, a loudness control and separate bass and treble controls.
 Harmonic distortion is less than .5%; intermodulation distortion, less than 2% at rated output.
-Frequency response is \pm 1 db, 20 cps to 20 kcs; power response, \pm 2 db, 20 cps to 20 kcs.
+Frequency response is $\pm$ 1 db, 20 cps to 20 kcs; power response, $\pm$ 2 db, 20 cps to 20 kcs.
 Hum and noise are better than 70 db below rated output on high-level input, better than 50 db on low level input.
-HUKIZON 5 PREAMPLIFIER CONTROL UNIT \$49.95 (SIZE: 21/2" x 101/2") The HORIZON 5 achieves a new high in frequency response (± 1 db, 20 cps to 100 kcs) and voltage output (up to 10 volts) - a new low in distortion (less than .2% harmonic, .3% intermodulation)!
+HORIZON 5 PREAMPLIFIER-CONTROL UNIT \$49.95 (SIZE: 21/2" x 101/2") The HORIZON 5 achieves a new high in frequency response (± 1 db, 20 cps to 100 kcs) and voltage output (up to 10 volts) - a new low in distortion (less than .2% harmonic, .3% intermodulation)!
 Four inputs, 7 record equalization curves, a loudness-volume control and bass and treble controls are provided.
 Entire unit slips quickly, easily into either the tuner or 20-watt amplifier.

-in high fidelity To match the brilliant audio achievements engineered into National's new HORIZON series, top industrial designers have styled the units so magnificently they need no cabinets to enhance any room setting, traditional or modern.
+To match the brilliant audio achievements engineered into National's new HORIZON series, top industrial designers have styled the units so magnificently they need no cabinets to enhance any room setting, traditional or modern.
 Yet, if cabinet housing is desired, installation is simplicity itself.
 The tuner locks into a plain rectangular opening.
 It's self-supporting and needs no shelf.